backbonesk/chaching/README.md

 	$chaching = new Chaching($driver, $authorization);

-As already mentioned in the introduction, currently there are four different payment methods that are supported with each having it's own driver constant: `Chaching::CARDPAY`, `Chaching::TATRAPAY`, `Chaching::TRUSTPAY` and `Chaching::EPLATBY`.
+As already mentioned in the introduction, currently there are four different payment methods that are supported with each having it's own driver constant: `Chaching::CARDPAY`, `Chaching::TATRAPAY`, `Chaching::TRUSTPAY`, `Chaching::EPLATBY` and `Chaching::ECARD`.

 First, we need to create a request for the external service with specific information about the payment.